 The problem with Extra Magic Hours, though, is the crowds of people it draws to that specific Park for the entire day.
 So, I try to plan the opposite.
 I choose one of the Parks that doesn’t have Extra Magic Hours that day.
 At most, you’re only gaining an hour or two of extra time in the Park (most of which will be spent waiting in lines due to the additional crowds).
 And at the end of the day, you may be too tired to be able to take advantage of that late night, so you’ve spent your entire day in the most crowded park for nothing.
 As much as I like to maximize my times in the park, I like lower crowd levels more.

-Again, if you have that Park Hopper, you could always use the Extra Magic Hours, but spend the rest of your day in another Park.
+Again, if you have that Park Hopper, you could always use the Extra Magic Hours, and then spend the rest of your day in another Park.
 That’s the beauty of Park Hoppers…

 Planning your days ahead of time will enable you to properly take advantage of FastPass+ and Advanced Dining Reservations, especially if you want to get some of those super popular Reservations.
-You don’t want to end up with Dining Reservations at Biergarten around the same time you have a FastPass+ for Flight of Passage, so you will want to take some time to make a workable plan.
+You don’t want to end up with Dining Reservations at Biergarten in Epcot around the same time you have a FastPass+ for Flight of Passage in Animal Kingdom.
+It just won’t work, so you will want to take some time to make a workable plan.

 How to Plan your Park Days

 Before you purchase your Park Tickets, you should decide which of the FOUR Theme Parks you would like to visit and how many days you would like to spend in each Park.
-Keep in mind that the more days you purchase, the less per-day your tickets will cost you, so if you’re on the fence about adding another day, do the math.
+Keep in mind that the more days you purchase, the less it will cost per-day, so if you’re on the fence about adding another day, do the math (or ask your Travel Agent).
 It may not be as expensive as you think.

 Once you decide how many days you will be spending in the Parks, you can start trying to make a plan for which days you want to be in what park.
 I like to use these two Crowd Calendars for a quick glance into what is going on in the Parks.
 Their recommendations are helpful, as well.